 The Company has established a share-based compensation plan for its directors, officers, employees, consultants and other key personnel (the "Stock Option Plan").
 Under the Stock Option Plan, the Company may grant up to 1,000,000 common shares of the Company.
 The exercise price of each option is determined by the market price of the Company's stock on the date of the grant and an option's maximum term is five years and they vest immediately.

-There were no stock options granted during the three months period as at March 31, 2023 and the year 2022.
+There were no stock options granted in 2023 and 2022.